 On this page we’ll explain the difference between interpreting and translation first.
 Then we introduce you to the different interpretation modes and settings.

 Interpreting is a spoken transfer of a verbal contribution into another language.
 The written transfer from one language into another is called translation.
 However, colloquially the terms are often interchangeable.
-We explain everything you might want to know about the latter on the translation page.

 But now let’s get back to the original topic and the different modes we offer!